EnCiv/use-methods/README.md

-There are many implementations of useMethods - this differes from some of them because the function that declares the methods can be declared within the react component, and it can use props without causing unnecessary rerendering or unexpected firing of actions.
+There are many implementations of useMethods - this differes from some of them because the function that declares the methods can be declared within the react component, and it can use props without causing unnecessary rerendering or unexpected firing of methods.

 ## functionThatReturnsObjectOfMethods( state, dispatch )
 ### state